jyoti33cloud/teen_mentalHealth_analysis/README.md

 # Teen Mental Health Data Analysis

 ## Overview

-This project explores patterns in teen mental health using a dataset that includes demographic information, social media usage, and psychological indicators such as stress, anxiety, and depression.
+This project performs an exploratory data analysis on a dataset related to teen mental health.
+The dataset includes demographic information, social media usage patterns, and mental health indicators such as stress, anxiety, addiction, sleep, and depression.

-The analysis focuses on understanding how different factors, particularly social media behavior, relate to mental well-being.
+The goal of this analysis is to understand patterns and relationships between social media usage and mental health among teenagers.

 ## Objectives

+* Understand the structure and summary of the dataset
-* Examine the distribution of age and gender
+* Analyze age and gender distribution
-* Analyze platform usage among teenagers
+* Examine platform usage patterns
-* Study the relationship between social media usage and stress levels
+* Explore relationships between social media usage and stress levels
-* Explore indicators such as anxiety, addiction, and sleep patterns
+* Study mental health indicators such as anxiety, addiction, and sleep
-* Identify correlations between key variables
+* Perform correlation analysis among numeric variables

 ## Dataset

-The dataset includes the following key variables:
+The dataset contains the following variables:

 * Age
 * Gender
 * Platform Usage
 * Daily Social Media Hours
+* Screen Time
+* Academic Performance
+* Physical Activity
+* Social Interaction Level
 * Stress Level
 * Anxiety Level
 * Addiction Level